-Prerequisite: MATH 124 or MATH 151 or MATH 157 or MATH 160 or MATH 164 or MATH 171 or MATH 172 or qualifying score on COMPASS or ACT tests F. W
+Prerequisite: MATH 124 or MATH 151 or MATH 157 or MATH 160 or MATH 164 or MATH 171 or MATH 172 or qualifying scores on accepted placement tests

 This course introduces basic statics concepts for determining forces acting on rigid bodies.
 Concepts of vector resultants, equilibrium of coplanar force systems, solution of truss problems by method of joints and method of sections, and calculation of static friction are included.
 Supporting concepts of centroids and moment of inertia are introduced.
-The course then covers strength of materials subjects of normal and shear stress, strain, thermal stresses. stress concentration factors, factor of safety, torsion and power transmissions via shafts.
+The course then covers strength of materials subjects of normal and shear stress, strain, thermal stresses, stress concentration factors, factor of safety, torsion and power transmissions via shafts.
 Advanced topics include beam bending diagrams, beam deflection, combined stresses and Mohr's circle.
 All coursework is based on real-world examples and includes use of computer software where appropriate.

-234 Thermodynamics and Fluid 4 Credit Hours Sciences 6 Billable Contact Hours Prerequisite: MATH 124 or MATH 160 or MATH 164 or MATH 157 and MATH 159 w
+234 Thermodynamics and Fluid 4 Credit Hours Sciences 6 Billable Contact Hours Prerequisite: MATH 124 or MATH 160 or MATH 164 or MATH 157 and MATH 159